nathanroberts/nathanroberts.github.io/work/experian.md

 ### Role

 {: .f4-l .lh-copy .dark-gray .mb4}
-When I arrived at Experian, research had been conducted on an early version of eResolve.
-I've since translated the insights gathered from the research into action items that will refine the product.
-This includes re-thinking the user flow, content strategy and visual design.
+When I arrived at Experian, my director handed me deck of research (user interviews and insights) on an early version of eResolve.
+I spent some time digging into this research to familiarize myself with where the product was and where it needs to go to best serve its users.
+I translated the insights gathered from the research into action items to refine the product.
+This included re-thinking the user flow, simplifying the content strategy and refreshing the visual design.
+After jotting down some thoughts and ideas, I sketched them out to see the form.
 After multiple iterations of sketches and rough prototypes, I presented a refined prototype to stakeholders and the development team.

 {: .f4-l .lh-copy .dark-gray .mb4}
-Now the design team is fleshing out the visual design in preparation for the development team.
-We'll work together with them through the development process to ensure the design is executed, with special attention to interaction, performance and device support.
+Now I'm working a designer on my team to flesh out the visual design.
+She's addressing things like different states of the UI and thinking through some alternative approaches to a few steps in the flow.
+We're also beginning to meet and align with the development team since we will work together with them through the development process to ensure the design is executed, with special attention to interaction, performance and device support.

 {: .mb2 .mt4}
 ### Challenges